 Removing unused licenses

 You can also remove any unused licenses in your organization.
-For instance, in the above screenshot, you can remove the two licenses that are not being used.
-The result would be that there are now 4 total licenses in the organization.
+For instance, in the above screenshot, you can remove the three licenses that are not being used.
+The result would be that there'd be 1 total licenses in the organization.
 You cannot reduce the total licenses below the number of collaborators in your organization; to reduce it further, you will need to remove collaborators, or demote them to observers.

 Did this make sense?